radext-wg/draft-ietf-radext-reverse-coa/draft-ietf-radext-reverse-coa.md

 The limitation of this design is that it assumes that a RADIUS client can always contact a RADIUS server.
 When a RADIUS server wishes to send CoA packets to a RADIUS client, it must initiate a new connection "reverse" path to that client.
 Any existing TLS connection from that client is ignored, and is not used.
 Even worse, the "reverse" path can be blocked by a firewall, NAT gateway, etc.

-The design of RADIUS requires that a RADIUS server has to be reachable by a NAS.
-But the reverse path is only usable when the RADIUS client and server share a common and open network.
-The existence of a firewall, NAT gateway, etc. between a client and server makes it impossible to create a reverse path, making it impossible to use the CoA functionality of {{RF5176}}.
+The design of RADIUS requires that a client must be able to reach a server.
+But the reverse path from server to client for CoA is only usable when both client and server share a common and open network.
+The existence of a firewall, NAT gateway, etc. between a client and server makes it impossible to create a reverse path, making it impossible to use the CoA functionality of {{RFC5176}}.

-This scenario is most evident in a roaming / federated environment such as Eduroam or OpenRoaming.
+This scenario is most evident in a roaming / federated environment such as eduroam ({{RFC7593}} and {{EDUROAM}}) or OpenRoaming ({{OPENROAMING}}).
 Even though {{RFC8559}} defines CoA proxying, that specification does not address the issue of NAS reachability.
-In manu roaming environments, there is no direct reverse path from the home server to the NAS, as the NAS is not publicly addressible.
+In many roaming environments, there is no direct reverse path from the server to the NAS, as the NAS is not accessible from the Internet.
 Even if there was a public reverse path, the chain of proxies effectively hides the location of the NAS.
 Intermediate proxies can (and do) rewrite packet contents to hide NAS identies.
-It is therefore in many cases impossible for a home server to signal the NAS to disconnect a user.
+It is therefore in many cases impossible for a server to signal the NAS to disconnect a user.

 These limitations can result in business losses and security problems, such as the inability to disconnect an online user when their account has been terminated.

+## The Solution

 This specification solves that problem.
-The solution is to simply allow CoA packets to go in "reverse" down an existing RADIUS/TLS connection.
+The solution is to simply allow CoA packets to go in "reverse" down an existing RADIUS/(D)TLS connection.
 That is, when a NAS connects to a RADIUS server it normally sends request packets (Access-Request, etc.) and expects to receive response packets (Access-Accept, etc.).
-This specification extends RADIUS/TLS by permitting a RADIUS server to re-use an existing TLS connection to send CoA packets to the NAS, and permitting the NAS to send CoA response packets to the RADIUS server over that same connection.
+This specification extends RADIUS/(D)TLS by permitting a RADIUS server to re-use an existing TLS connection to send CoA packets to the NAS, and permitting the NAS to send CoA response packets to the RADIUS server over that same connection.

-We note that while this document specifically mentions RADIUS/TLS, it should be possible to use the same mechanisms on RADIUS/DTLS {{RFC7360}}.
+While this document specifically mentions RADIUS/(D)TLS, it should be possible to use the same mechanisms on RADIUS/DTLS {{RFC7360}}.
 However at the time of writing this specification, no implementations exist for "reverse CoA" over RADIUS/DTLS.
-As such, when we refer to "TLS" here, or "RADIUS/TLS", we implicitly include RADIUS/DTLS in that description.

 This mechanism does not depend on the underlying transport protocol, or interact with it.
 It is therefore compatible not only with {{RFC6614}}, and {{RFC7360}}, but also with {{I-D.ietf-radext-radiusdtls-bis}} which will replace those earlier standards.

+## Limitations

+This mechanism is not applicable for RADIUS/UDP, as  {{RFC5176}} and {{RFC8559}} are sufficient for CoA for the cases where the client and server can communicate directly.

+When the client and server cannot communicate directly, such as when a they are separated by a firewall or NAT, the nature of UDP makes it impossible to support reverse CoA.
+Since UDP is connectionless, the server has no way of knowing whether or not the client is still receiving packets on a port.
+A client may open a port, send a request, and then immediately close the port after receiving a response.
+Alternatively, there could be a NAT between the client and server.
+The NAT could time out its UDP state tracking, again with no indication to the server.
+Therefore, any attempt by a server to use a reverse path for UDP is unlikely to work reliably.

+RADIUS/DTLS has similar issues to RADIUS/UDP with respect to NATs.
+However, there is an underlying TLS session associated with a particular client to server connection.
+So long as the TLS connection is functional, it can be used to send reverse CoA packets.
+Where the TLS connection is not functional, no traffic will pass in either direction.

-This mechanism is not needed for RADIUS/UDP, as UDP is connectionless.  {{RFC8559}} suffices for CoA when using RADIUS/UDP.
-For RADIUS/TCP, while this same mechanism could theoretically be used there, RADIUS/TCP is being deprecated by {{I-D.ietf-radext-deprecating-radius}}.
-Therefore for practial purposes, "reverse CoA" means RADIUS/TLS and RADIUS/DTLS.
+This mechanism is also not suitable for RADIUS/TCP.
+While it could theoretically be used there, RADIUS/TCP is being deprecated by {{I-D.ietf-radext-deprecating-radius}}.
+As such, RADIUS/TCP is unsuitable as a transport mechanism, and no reverse CoA functionality is defined for it.

+For the above reasons, therefore, the "reverse CoA" functionality is limited to RADIUS/(D)TLS.

+## Chains of Proxies

-There are additional considerations for proxies.
-While {{RFC8559}} describes CoA proxying, there are still issues which need to be addressed for the "reverse CoA" use-case.
-This specification describes how those systems can implement "reverse CoA" proxying, including processing packets through both an intermediate proxy network, and at the visited network.
+There are some additional considerations which need to be addressed in order for this specification to work across multiple proxies.
+While {{RFC8559}} describes CoA proxying, this specification describes how those systems can implement "reverse CoA" proxying, including processing packets through both an intermediate proxy network, and at the visited network.

 # Terminology